emironyuk/ClickHouse/docs/en/sql-reference/statements/create.md

 Permissive policy grants access to rows.
 Permissive policies which apply to the same table are combined together using the boolean `OR` operator.
 Policies are permissive by default.

-Restrictive policy restricts access to row.
+Restrictive policy restricts access to rows.
 Restrictive policies which apply to the same table are combined together using the boolean `AND` operator.

 Restrictive policies apply to rows that passed the permissive filters.
 If you set restrictive policies but no permissive policies, the user can't get any row from the table.

 #### Section TO {#create-row-policy-to}

-In the section `TO` you can give a mixed list of roles and users, for example, `CREATE ROW POLICY ...
+In the section `TO` you can provide a mixed list of roles and users, for example, `CREATE ROW POLICY ...
 TO accountant, john@localhost`.

 Keyword `ALL` means all the ClickHouse users including current user.
-Keywords `ALL EXCEPT` allow to to exclude some users from the all users list, for example `CREATE ROW POLICY ...
+Keywords `ALL EXCEPT` allow to to exclude some users from the all users list, for example, `CREATE ROW POLICY ...
 TO ALL EXCEPT accountant, john@localhost`

 ### Examples